TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 - [What is in the `public` folder?](#delving-deeper)
 - [What is in the `src` folder?](#delving-deeper)
 - [Why are the React Developer Tools useful?](#developer-tools)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [Intro to React Dev Tools](https://www.youtube.com/watch?v=rb1GWqCJid4) gets you up to speed with a quick overview of the basic features of React Dev tools in Chrome.